thedevd/interview-experience/nagarro/README.md

 **Round 4 - Technical** \
 This was initial technical round with mixed of technologies based question some of them are -
 * Project details.
+* How many ways to create string in java (Wanted to know about concept of string constant pool and intern() method).
+* Difference b/w HashMap and concurrentHashMap.
+* Difference b/w failfast and failsafe iterator.
 * Features of Java8.
 Explaine each one with thier advantage.
 * Spring vs Spring boot.
 * Singleton vs prototype.
 Annotation for this?